Logo

 Stablecoins are coins or tokens designed to remain at a stable market price.
 In contrast to regular cryptocurrencies, stablecoins have close to zero price volatility because they are pegged against other assets, most often a fiat currency like the US Dollar.

 It is noteworthy that stablecoins mostly are not tied to a single blockchain and rather exist on multiple.
-For example, USDC is available as a token on the blockchains of Ethereum, Algorand, Avalanche, Hedera, Solana, Stellar, and Tron.
+For example, USDCUSDC is available as a token on the blockchains of Ethereum, Algorand, Avalanche, Hedera, Solana, Stellar, and Tron.

 There are three main types of stablecoins: fiat-, crypto-, and algorithmic backed.